Remillard/VHDL-Mode/README.md

 * Proper project level outlining
 * 'Smart' insertion of instantiation labels
-* Better settings and configuration (Getting there.
-Now with Package Control menu shortcuts for preferences.)
 * Subprogram smart copy and paste seems like it could be a meaningful shortcut.
 * Leverage good scoping for better behaviors in all features.